IMMM-SFA/ssembatya-etal_2024_earths_future/README.md

 ## Reproduce my figures
-Use the following notebooks to reproduce the main and supplementary figures used in this publication.
+Use the following scripts to reproduce figures used in this publication.

 | Figure Numbers |                Script Name                              |                                  Description                                               |
 |:--------------:|:-------------------------------------------------------:|:------------------------------------------------------------------------------------------:|